 “Hop in.
 Crack a window.
 Let’s get back out there.”

 Another company that has focused on the experience rather than the product is Apple.
 For Apple, the experience is the product.
 This is a very clever strategy when you think about it.
-Instead of fighting to compete in a saturated market, the electronics king chose to focus on another form of value that is offered through its customer value proposition: status and experience.
+Instead of fighting to compete in a saturated market, it chose to focus on another form of value that is offered through its customer value proposition: status and user experience.

 Obviously, its sleek, well-designed products play their part, but this just feeds into the overall customer experience.
 Apple promotes the iPhone as simple, intuitive, and user-friendly.
 It is stylish and desirable and will make you look good.
-Yes, you will also be buying powerful features, but what you will really get is a brand experience that people aspire to.
-“Buy an iPhone, it’s magical to use, and you can flaunt it in front of your friends.”
-Aspirational messaging of this type is Apple’s value proposition.
-It’s not about what Apple gives you – it’s about who you will become when you purchase an Apple product.
+Yes, you will also be buying powerful features, but what you will really get is a brand experience that people aspire to have.
+It’s not about what Apple gives you; it’s about who you will become when you purchase an Apple product.